Jane Kim

 How did you start getting involved with Koreatown?

-When I was in college, I majored in sociology.
-I did some volunteer work at different places, and I volunteered at the Chinatown Tutorial Project.
-I was tutoring some Chinese-born Chinese [students] living in Chinatown with their schoolwork.
-I began to realize my career goals after graduation and wanted to find out what my strengths were.
-To me, it wasn’t just about money.
-I grew up as a pastor’s kid, so I was more in tune with helping people.
-I just grew up that way.
 When I went to school, I began to realize the strengths that I gained from the difficulties that I went through.
 I am bilingual and bicultural, and I went through a hard time as an adolescent.
-I knew a lot of people went through a lot of struggles too.
-I realized that I probably wanted to work with young people to whom I could relate, which is why I got involved with the Korean Youth Center project.
+I knew a lot of people went through a lot of struggles as well.
+I realized that I wanted to work with young people to whom I could relate, which is why I got involved with the Korean Youth Center project.
 It used to be part of an organization called the Asian American Drug Abuse Program (AADAP).
 It’s a big organization focusing on the prevention and treatment of Asian American youth who get involved with drugs.
 So that’s why I got involved in the Korean Youth Center, and that was in 1977.
-I worked at KYCC [Koreatown Youth and Community Center] for 11 years until I had my third child, and I said, “I need to focus on my kids.”
-You know, I needed to be a mother.
+I worked at the Koreatown Youth and Community Center (KYCC) for 11 years until I had my third child, and I said, “I need to focus on my kids.”
+I needed to be a mother.

 Do you feel that you’ve gained a lot from the Koreatown community?

-Working at KYCC was a gratifying experience for me.You’re working with all these people who have this passion, dedication, and commitment to make people’s lives better.
-People with a lot of compassion and feelings — more than just trying to help people.
-I learned a lot from the people that I was working with — people who really work selflessly to help others.
-I just learned so much.
-The Korean community also went through a lot.
-Although I wasn’t around because I retired in 1988, a lot of things happened after that.
-The L.A. riots, and so on, changed a lot of things.
-When I was first working at KYCC, the Korean community wasn’t really there.
-Now it’s a big community that has political and social powers that can influence other groups.
+When I was first working at KYCC, the Korean community wasn’t really there, but now it’s a big community that has political and social power that can influence other groups.
 KYCC is a big organization now.
 When we first started KYCC, it used to be just me and some of the other workers; we used to work with youth who were gang members, using drugs, or runaways.
 Most of them were first-generation Korean-speaking youth.
-Before I came in, there was a director named Inhwan Kim, and he was an inspiration for me also because he used to work at the social [services] agency, and he used to work with homeless people in Korea and also with young people who were going through a lot of troubles.
-So when he came here to the Korean Youth Center, he was helping people who had gang affiliations and drug problems.
+Before I came in, there was a director named Inhwan Kim, who was an inspiration for me because he used to work at the social services agency.
+He used to work with homeless people in Korea and also with young people who were going through a lot of troubles.
+When he came here to the Korean Youth Center, he was helping people who had gang affiliations and drug problems.
 I learned a lot from him because I never went through such severe difficulties as those kids.
 That’s how he and I started this gang intervention program, which evolved into KYCC.